 According to an analysis by the Consumer Financial Protection Bureau (CFPB), the removal of medical collections has led to an increase in access to credit.
 After the elimination of medical debt, revolving credit increased by an average of $1,028 and the total available installment credit increased by $4,123 within six quarters.
 Moreover, a 20-point improvement in credit score can reduce the upfront fee on mortgages by 0.25% of the loan balance, leading to savings of up to $625 on a mortgage of $250,000.

 The CFPB analysis also revealed that consumers are more likely to apply for a mortgage within the first quarter after a medical collection is removed from their credit report.
+Many individuals have hired the assistance of a credit report attorney to help them navigate the process of removing disputes.

 The Consumer Financial Protection Bureau (CFPB) has conducted an analysis that builds on similar findings from other companies regarding the negative impact of medical debt on credit reports.
 VantageScore, a credit score development company, decided in January to eliminate medical debt or medical collection data, regardless of its payment status, from its VantageScore 3.0 and 4.0 scoring models, after finding that medical debt had little effect on predictive performance or borrower payment habits.